huggingface/accelerate/CONTRIBUTING.md

 2. If your pull request addresses an issue, please mention the issue number in the pull request description to make sure they are linked (and people consulting the issue know you are working on it);
-3. To indicate a work in progress please prefix the title with `[WIP]`.
+3. To indicate a work in progress please prefix the title with `[WIP]`, or mark the PR as a draft PR.
 These are useful to avoid duplicated work, and to differentiate it from PRs ready to be merged;
 4. Make sure existing tests pass;
 5. Add high-coverage tests.
 No quality testing = no merge.

+See an example of a good PR here: https://github.com/huggingface/accelerate/pull/255

 ### Tests